 In 2008, an estimated 9.8 million Americans reported a physician diagnosis of chronic bronchitis, the inflammation, and eventual scarring of the lining of the bronchial tubes.
 Chronic bronchitis affects people of all ages, although people age 65 and older have the highest rate at 56.3 per 1,000 population."

 As of today, there has been no proven cure for COPD; however modern advances in stem cell therapies have yielded promising results.

 The best option for COPD patients is to find patient-funded clinical trials for COPD or chronic inflammation.
-Stem cell therapy for COPD can cost anywhere from $10000 - $35,000 depending on the nature of the treatment and the clinic.
+Stem cell therapy for COPD costs $20,000 USD at DVC Stem.
 When researching stem cell clinics for COPD, it is essential to ask how many cells are included in the treatment protocol and what type of cells the patient will be receiving.
 Studies have shown that expanded cord tissue-derived mesenchymal cells have incredibly high anti-inflammatory properties and tissue regeneration capabilities.
-When delivered, intravenously MScs (mesenchymal stem cells) will travel to the lungs (or any area of inflammation) and combat the issue.
+When delivered, intravenously MSCs (mesenchymal stem cells) will travel to the lungs (or any area of inflammation) and combat the issue.
 Currently, Medicare does not cover the cost of stem cell therapy for COPD.

 About the author

 Dr. Cona has been performing stem cell therapy for over 10 years.
 He is a member of the World Academy of Anti-Aging Medicine (WAAAM).
 He is also a recognized member of the British Medical Association, the General Medical Council (UK), the Caribbean College of Family Physicians, and the American Academy of Family Physicians.
 He is the Medical Director for DVC Stem a world-renowned stem cell therapy clinic located in Grand Cayman.